St Paul's Cathedral, Mdina: History

 According to tradition, the site of the Mdina cathedral was originally occupied by a palace belonging to Saint Publius, the Roman governor of Melite who greeted Paul the Apostle after he was shipwrecked in Malta.
-According to the Acts of the Apostles, Paul cured Publius' father and many other sick people on the island.
-Though there are remains of a Roman domus in the present crypt, and the tradition is a commonly believed legend, the version of event is not supported by archaeologists or historians.
-It is considered as part of a collection of Pauline mythologies in Malta.
+Though there are remains of a Roman domus in the present crypt, and the tradition is a commonly believed legend, the version of events is not supported by archaeologists or historians.

 The first cathedral which stood on the site is said to have been dedicated to the Blessed Virgin Mary, but it fell into disrepair during the Arab period (the churches in Melite were looted after the Aghlabid invasion in 870).
 In Arab times, as revealed by excavations, the site was used as a mosque.

 Following the Norman invasion in 1091, Christianity was re-established as the dominant religion in the Maltese islands.
 A cathedral dedicated to St. Paul was built in the 12th and 13th centuries.
 The cathedral was built in the Gothic and Romanesque styles, and it was enlarged and modified a number of times.